CoderDojoTC/micropython/docs/kits/maker-pi-rp2040-robot/23-microswitch-bot.md

 Microswitches can be purchased for [under $1](https://www.amazon.com/Twidec-Straight-Switch-Action-KW11-3Z04/dp/B07P4CJ8TV/ref=sr_1_3).
 They can be mounted on the front of our robot.
 When the robot hits a wall in front of it the switch will open (or close) and the robot controller can make the robot go in reverse or turn.

+In the example below, we attached a stiff wire to the lever of the microswitch.

 ![](../../img/microswitch-bot-2.jpg)

 In the example below, we connected three microswitches to the front of our robot.

 ![](../../img/microswitch-bot-1.jpg)

+If the left switch is activated, the robot should turn to the right.
+If the right switch is activated, the robot should go to the left.

+This image shows how we used two of the Grove connectors to read in the values of the switches.

 ![](../../img/microswitch-bot-3.jpg)